Skip to main content

 info

-Follow these instructions for step by step guidance on requesting a new lab environment in IBM Tech Zone.
+Follow these instructions for step by step guidance on requesting and accessing a lab environment in IBM Tech Zone.

 • From the bastion VM desktop, open a Terminal window (you may need to click on Activities in the top-left to remove the screen-saver)